-Mac Mini Updated With More Storage and Faster Speeds - The Mac Observer
+Mac Mini Updated With More Base Storage, CPU Still The Same - The Mac Observer

-At the end of Apple’s MacBook Air announcement was information on a Mac mini 2020 update with more storage and faster speeds.
+At the end of Apple’s MacBook Air announcement was information on a Mac mini 2020 update with more storage in the standard configuration.

 Mac Mini 2020